 Joyce Huang is a journalist based in Taipei, Taiwan.
 She currently works as a free-lancer, covering news about Taiwan and China.
 Throughout her journalistic career in the past two decades, she has had experience working for or contributing to both Taiwanese and foreign news outlets.
-Those include Eastern TV, Public TV, the English-language Taipei Times, Radio Taiwan International, Time Asia, Forbes Asia, Al Jazeera English, Channel News Asia and Voice of America.
+Those include Eastern TV, Public TV, the English-language Taipei Times, Radio Taiwan International, Time Asia, Forbes Asia, Al Jazeera English, Channel News Asia, Voice of America and the US's ABC News.
 She has also had experience working on the production of long-form documentaries, aired on Discovery Channel or Nat Geo.

 The U.S. and China are said to be close to signing a phase-one trade deal in early January a move that will see Washington reduce tariffs on Chinese goods, or at least temporarily calm fears of an escalating trade war between the world's two largest economies.
 Analysts noted that economic challenges at home, including liquidity jitters, rising unemployment and the idea of decoupling the two economies, are reasons why the Chinese government appears to have conceded more than its U.S. counterpart.
 However, the mini deal, once signed, won't do much to stop the U.S.-China tech war, which is at the core of their trade frictions, they add.